-“A Living Laboratory: Revitalizing General Education for a 21st Century College of Technology” was a five-year $3.1M initiative (2010-2015) funded by the U.S. Department of Education Strengthening Hispanic-Serving Institutions (Title V) program.
+“A Living Laboratory: Revitalizing General Education for a 21st Century College of Technology” was a five-year $3.1M initiative (2010-2015) funded by the U.S. Department of Education Developing Hispanic-Serving Institutions (Title V) program.
 Our mission was to re-envision General Education as a “living laboratory” using City Tech’s signature strengths – hands-on experiential models of learning and our vibrant Brooklyn Waterfront location.

 What did we do?

 Four activities working together towards institutional transformation.

 - The Gen Ed Seminar: brought together diverse groups of Faculty Fellows to revitalize General Education through place-based learning and high-impact educational practices;

 - The OpenLab: created a new digital platform to support open teaching and learning at City Tech, and enhance the intellectual and social fabric of the college community;

 - A Culture of Assessment: integrated comprehensive outcomes assessment into the General Education curriculum;

 - The Brooklyn Waterfront Research Center (BWRC): built an endowment to support student and faculty research at this newly-created City Tech institution.

 Resources and links